-Progress in protein mass spectrometry, along with the development of single-molecule protein sequencing technologies, and other advancements in protein detection and quantification, has yielded several new opportunities for proteomics.
-Examples include: (1) the discovery of novel microproteins, (2) the deployment of single-cell proteomics, and (3) the discovery of new diagnostic tools for the clinic.
-The vast majority of existing applications take advantage of covalent labeling technologies for peptides and proteins, many of which are designed to target specific functional groups found on biogenic amino acid (AA) residues.
-While extant conjugation methods have certainly opened the door to new possibilities for protein mass spectrometry, still more methods are needed to mine this nascent area of research.
-For mass spectrometry, the need for innovative cross-linking strategies to study protein-protein interactions and methods to label peptides with isotopic residues for quantitation and multiplexing are at the top of the list.
-The development of single-molecule protein sequencing methods has also led to a pronounced need for labeling chemistries that can discriminate between specific amino acid residues found in peptides,12,13 particularly those that share a common functional group (e.g., the amines of lysine and N-terminal residues, and the carboxylic acids of aspartic acid, glutamic acid, and the C-terminal residue)2.
-One way to address these topics would be to develop, and/or to make use of, labeling technologies that specially target the C- or N- terminus of peptides.
-These termini are: (1) naturally present in almost every peptide, (2) often removed from the active binding site of the peptide, meaning that labeling these positions would be less likely to interfere with the endogenous activity of the peptide, and (3) generally accessible for modification, free from any steric or conformational constraints9-11.
+Progress in protein mass spectrometry (MS), along with the development of singlemolecule protein-sequencing technologies, and other advancements in protein detection and quantification have yielded several new opportunities for proteomics.^{1,2} Examples include (1) the discovery of novel microproteins, 3 (2) the deployment of single-cell proteomics, ^{4,5} and (3) the discovery of new diagnostic tools for the clinic.6 The vast majority of existing applications take advantage of covalent labeling technologies for peptides and proteins, many of which are designed to target specific functional groups found in biogenic aminoacid (AA) residues.
+While extant conjugation methods have certainly opened the door to new possibilities for protein MS, still more methods are needed to mine this nascent area of research.
+For MS, the need for innovative cross-linking strategies to study proteinprotein interactions and methods to label peptides with isotopic residues for quantitation and multiplexing is at the top of the list.^{7,8} The development of single-molecule proteinsequencing methods has also led to a pronounced need for labeling chemistries that can discriminate between specific AA residues found in peptides, ^{12,13} particularly those that share a common functional group (e.g., the amines of lysine and N-terminal residues, and the carboxylic acids of aspartic acid, glutamic acid, and the C-terminal residue).2 One way to address these topics would be to develop and/or to make use of labeling technologies that specially target the C- or N-terminus of peptides.
+These termini are (1) naturally present in almost every peptide; (2) often removed from the active binding site of the peptide, meaning that labeling these positions would be less likely to interfere with the endogenous activity of the peptide; and (3) generally accessible for modifications, free from any steric or conformational constraints. $^{9-11}$

-A number of techniques have been developed for the selective and efficient labeling of the N-terminal amino group of peptides and proteins (as opposed to the amine of lysine residues)14,15.
-Corresponding methods for attaching a synthetic reporter to the Cterminus of peptides and proteins that also keep alternate side chain acidic residues (i.e., aspartate and glutamate) pristine are few and seldom well optimized16-18.
-Such discrimination is intrinsically challenging as the reactivities of carboxylic acid side chains and C-terminal carboxylates are very similar, and at least for full-length proteins, the acidic side chains are considerably more abundant than free Ctermini.
-Hence, there are several innate chemical challenges to specifically derivatize protein or peptide C-termini, although the benefits from doing so are significant, especially for proteomics (e.g., isotopic quantitation, multiplexing, sequencing).
+A number of techniques have been developed for the selective and efficient labeling of the N-terminal amino group of peptides and proteins (as opposed to the amine of lysine residues). ^{14-16} Corresponding methods for attaching a synthetic reporter to the C-terminus of peptides and proteins that also keep alternate side-chain acidic residues (i.e., aspartate and glutamate) pristine are few and seldom well optimized.
+17-19 Such discrimination is intrinsically challenging as the reactivities of carboxylic acid side chains and C-terminal carboxylates are very similar, and at least for full-length proteins, the acidic side chains are considerably more abundant than free C-termini.
+Hence, there are several innate chemical challenges to specifically derivatize protein or peptide C-termini, although the benefits from doing so are significant, especially for proteomics (e.g., isotopic quantitation, multiplexing, and sequencing).
+It is known that the C-terminal region of proteins can be very diverse within copies of the same protein with different levels of modifications^{20,21} and proteolytic events22 occurring to these regions that regulate a variety of processes such as RNA transcription23 and protein aggregation.24 A labeling and enrichment strategy for C-terminal peptides could serve as a discovery method for novel C-terminal variants that could be of biological importance.25 A C-terminal derivatization strategy could be used to label the termini of proteins with an affinity tag such as biotin which can then serve as a handle for enrichment and subsequent MS analysis.
+Additionally, techniques that require a method of C-terminal selective labeling of peptides and proteins can help target them to imaging slides (for the fluorosequencing method) or providing the direction for translocation through nanopores.26